SjoerdKoop/vicon_control/README.md

 *When revising the settings, the GUI converted 255.255.254.0 to 23.
 This is completely normal and means that it is properly set up.*

+## Vision control workspace installation

+The vision control workspace can be installed with:
+`. vicon_control/vision_control_workspace/installation`

+In this workspace are two packages.

+* *vision_control_tools*: Consist of required components and helpful tools.
+The executable *object_client* listens to the topic *object_update* and prints any incoming updates.
+The executable *reference_server* allows the user to send a reference over topic *reference_update*.
+* *vision_control*: Consists of an executable which activates a defined controller together with an example controller.

+Controllers should inherit from *VisionController* and should override the *objectsToReference* function.
+An example implementation can be seen as the example controller.

 ## Robot workspace installation

-## Setting up the controller

 ## Setting up the robot

 # Communication

 As shown in the general scheme, communication is an integral part connecting all the subsystems.
 Communication from the cameras to the Vicon Tracker, and from the Vicon Tracker to the user pc is predefined by Vicon.
-Therefore, four communication instances are defined.
+Therefore, four additional communication instances are defined.

 ## ROS: object_update

 To communicate between the Vicon software and the vision controller, a *ros_object_array* message is send over topic *object_update*.
 This message consist of and array of *ros_object*:

 ```
-vicon_control/vicon_workspace/msg/ros_object_array.msg
+ros_object_array.msg

 ros_object[] objects
 ```